Photo: Kirk Hardcastle

 Contributions:

-Hana Hou!, HONOLULU, Maui No Ka Oi, Civil Beat, Land & People, The Kahala, Ka Wai Ola, FLUX Hawaii, HAWAII, Honolulu Weekly, Honolulu Star Advertiser, Honolulu Star Bulletin, Free Surf Magazine, North Shore News, Huffington Post, Hawaii Island Journal, AOL Travel, Sherman's Travel, TravelAge West, AAA Traveler, Jetstar, Morris Visitor Publications, Hidden Hawaii Guides, Columbus Guides, Surfing, Drift, Trust for Public Land, Environmental Funders Group, Hotwired, WIRED
+Hana Hou!, HONOLULU, Maui No Ka Oi, Civil Beat, Land & People, American Craft, The Kahala, Ka Wai Ola, FLUX Hawaii, HAWAII, Honolulu Weekly, Honolulu Star Advertiser, Honolulu Star Bulletin, Free Surf Magazine, North Shore News, Huffington Post, Hawaii Island Journal, AOL Travel, Sherman's Travel, TravelAge West, AAA Traveler, Jetstar, Morris Visitor Publications, Hidden Hawaii Guides, Columbus Guides, Surfing, Drift, Trust for Public Land, Environmental Funders Group, Hotwired, WIRED